Chart Color Schemes

 Population

-Canterbury (North) - Ashbury's population was around 12,689 as of November 2025.
-This figure reflects an increase of 690 people since the 2021 Census, which recorded a population of 11,999.
-The change is inferred from ABS estimates showing an estimated resident population of 12,497 in June 2024 and an additional 135 validated new addresses since the Census date.
-This results in a population density ratio of 4,187 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, Canterbury (North) - Ashbury has shown resilient growth patterns with a compound annual growth rate of 1.8%, outperforming its SA3 area.
-Overseas migration contributed approximately 75.7% of overall population gains during recent periods.
+Canterbury (North) - Ashbury's population is around 12,689 as of Nov 2025.
+This reflects an increase of 690 people (5.8%) since the 2021 Census, which reported a population of 11,999 people.
+The change is inferred from the estimated resident population of 12,497 from the ABS as of June 2024 and an additional 135 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,187 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
+Over the past decade, Canterbury (North) - Ashbury has demonstrated resilient growth patterns with a 1.8% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 75.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest a growth just below the national median, with an expected increase of 1,028 persons to 2041 based on latest population numbers, reflecting a total increase of 6.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, a population increase just below the median of national areas is expected, with the area expected to expand by 1,028 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 6.6% in total over the 17 years.

 Frequently Asked Questions - Population